nbritton/mcp_addons/maas_machines_yaml_generator/README.md

 2. Copy the scripts contained here to maas_machines and make them executable.

-3. Gather together a list of the IP addresses for all of Baseboard Management Controllers (i.g.
+3. Gather together a list of the IP addresses for all of the Baseboard Management Controllers (i.g.
 Dell iDRAC, Cisco CIMC) that you want to collect information about.
-The DTMF Redfish RESTful API must be enabled, requires Dell iDRAC 7+ with firmware v2.40.40.40, or Cisco CIMC v4.0(2h).
+To use the redfish script, the DTMF Redfish RESTful API must be enabled on the BMC, for Dell this requres iDRAC 7+ with firmware v2.40.40.40.
+For Cisco CIMC this requires v4.0.
 Save this file to bmc-ip-list.txt or something like that.

 4. Using the bmc-ip-list.txt, pass that as an argument to the redfish-get-machine-table script: